 Keeping track of construction also means that I am aware of what is being lost.
 Since I was last here the fabulous Dusit Thani Hotel was demolished, and when I arrived the historic Scala Theatre was in the process of being demolished.

-Metro transit projects are also going ahead with three new lines under construction.
+Bangkok’s Metro transit projects are also going ahead with three new lines under construction.
 I also did a metro expansion report, which took me to the outer suburban areas.
 I used visiting metro sites as a random adventure generator.
 For example, there is a monorail line that will intersect with the Airport Rail Link at Hua Mak.
-I went out to take some photos, and at first glance, the area was a dusty construction zone with big roads.
+I went out to take some photos of the interchange stations, and at first glance, the area was a dusty construction zone with big roads.